square/shuttle/README.md

 9. Run `rake db:migrate db:seed` to seed the database.
 10. Run `RAILS_ENV=test rake db:migrate` to setup the test database.
 11. Verify that all specs pass with `rspec spec`

+These steps can be run with `foreman start` if foreman is installed.
   12. To run the server, use `rails server`
   13. To run the job queue: `bundle exec sidekiq -C config/sidekiq.yml` to run the Sidekiq development server.

 14. Visit [http://localhost:3000](http://localhost:3000) and log in with the
    credentials: